 - The food we produce is sold wholesale to the Common Market Cooperative in Frederick, Md.
 Herbs are sold to the CSA members, Tenth Ward Distillery, herbalists, and restaurants.

-- The Learning Center area of the farm holds a 3-acre heritage apple orchard.
-We demonstrate the use of alley cropping with medicinal herbs in the middle of the orchard, as well as the use of hugelkulture and alley cropping with medicinal herbs.
+- The Learning Center Farm is made up of 4 acres of naturally managed heritage apples, fruit, and herbs.
+We demonstrate the use of alley cropping with herbs in the middle of the orchard, as well as the use of hugelkulture and alley cropping with medicinal herbs.

 - The orchard was previously the site of an American Chestnut Research project, in cooperation with the American Chestnut Foundation.
 Once the research was completed in 2016, the 3 acres were planted with heritage apples and other fruit trees.
 Several chestnut trees remain in the orchard and nuts are harvested by staff, interns, and members of the American Chestnut Foundation and for roasting and further research.

-- The Learning Center’s herb CSA (community supported agriculture) project benefits clinical and hobby herbalists in Maryland, Delaware, DC, West Virginia, Virginia, Pennsylvania and as far away as Rhode Island.
+- The Learning Center’s herb CSA (Community Supported Agriculture) project benefits clinical and hobby herbalists in Maryland, Delaware, DC, West Virginia, Virginia, Pennsylvania and as far away as Rhode Island.
 It is the first of its kind in the region.
-(It does not include cannabis.)

 - We incorporate ethical wild food foraging, tending the wild, and mushroom cultivation with the herb farm work and classes.